the-events-calendar/advanced-post-manager/readme.txt

 = [4.2.2] 2016-07-06 =

+* Fix - Html code in column list is now stripped in place of being escaped
 * Fix - `wysiwyg` field type in meta box will now render a TinyMCE editor and not a text area [15185]

 = [4.2] 2016-06-22 =